Power Legs Massager Reviews - Can It Provide Relief?

-Upton told us that there is some evidence that vibration therapy can help your muscles but that there isn’t enough research to provide a definitive guarantee.
+Elliott Upton, a personal trainer at Los Angeles-based fitness consultation company Ultimate Performance confirms that there is some evidence that vibration therapy can help your muscles but that there isn’t enough research to provide a definitive guarantee.

 “Exercise equipment or protocols using vibration are certainly not a new thing,” Upton said.
 “But there is very limited research to show there is any real benefit or efficacy in using vibration therapies or equipment among the general, healthy population.”